Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/n/ncview/README.md

    * Switched the download location to [fossies.org](https://fossies.org/linux/misc/ncview-2.1.8.tar.gz/) to avoid having to use FTP.
    * (2023-09-14): Switched back to FTP as the fossie URL is not longer valid

+### Version 2.1.9 from 23.09 on

+  * Trivial port of the EasyConfig except that the download link has changed again.